PyHP-pph/PyHP_pph/spec/template.md

 A list of substitutions SHALL be maintained.
 When a tag is popped from the stack for any reason, it SHALL be implicitly run through this list of substitutions.

 ### Record Mode
 In record mode, when a tag is encounted, instead of continuing on to be prossesed normaly, it MUST be appended to the tag on the top of the stack, followed by a space.
+For example, if the stack is `["1","+ "]` (top of the stack to the right), and the tag `.` was encountered in record mode, the stack would then be `["1","+ . "]`.

 ## List of default action tags